 8. Etsy

 Etsy, launched in 2005, started off as a unique internet marketplace focused on handmade, vintage, and craft supplies.
-It's geared towards small artisans and crafters looking to reach a global audience who appreciates the uniqueness and personal touch of handmade goods.
+It’s geared towards small artisans and crafters looking to reach a global customer base made up of people who appreciate the uniqueness and personal touch of handmade products.

-Just like with Amazon, however, the competition on Etsy is fierce among merchants, with many of them offering similar items for sale.
+Just like with Amazon, however, the competition on Etsy is intense among merchants, with many of them offering similar products for sale.
 Sellers also have limited control over their shop’s appearance and branding compared to other platforms.
-Another drawback to using Etsy to sell on the web is that the platform charges different types of fees that can quickly eat up seller profits.
+Another drawback to using Etsy to sell on the web is that the digital commerce platform charges different types of fees that can eat up profits for your business in a short amount of time.

-Price: Etsy doesn't charge a monthly subscription fee, but it does have numerous selling fees for merchants, including a $0.19 listing fee, a 6.25% commission fee and a 3% + $0.25 payment processing fee per sale, and a 15% Offsite Ads fee (only payable when the seller makes a sale from one of these ads).
+Price: Etsy doesn’t charge a monthly subscription fee, but it does have numerous selling fees for internet commerce merchants, including a $0.20 listing fee, a 6.5% commission fee and a 3% + $0.25 payment processing fee per sale, and a 15% Offsite Ads fee (only payable when the seller makes a sale from one of these ads).

 Free trial: N/A